- Education & Resources

 What are precious metals?

 Eight Periodic Table elements are considered precious metals; gold, silver and the six metals comprising the platinum group of metals (platinum, palladium, ruthenium, rhodium, osmium and iridium).
-Check out our blog to more answers to "What are precious metals?"
-Generally, precious metals are too soft to be used in jewelry; therefore we like to use precious metal alloys.
+Check out our blog for more answers to "What are precious metals?"
+Pure precious metals are not ideal for use in jewelry.
+To learn why, read our blog post entitled "What is a metal alloy?"
+100 East Fine Jewelry exclusively uses precious metal alloys in our jewelry.

 What is a metal alloy?